Adnanosman9/Smart-Gloves/data_collect/README.md

 # Dataset Collection Firmware

-Firmware for recording labeled gesture data from both gloves over USB Serial.
-Output is two CSV files that get merged and used to train the gesture classifier.
+Firmware for recording labeled gesture data from both gloves over USB serial.
+Each glove outputs its own CSV — you merge them later and use the combined file to train the classifier.

 ---

-## Folder structure
+## Folder Structure

 ```
 data_collect/
 ├── data_collect_left/
-│   └── data_collect_left.ino   ← flash to LEFT hand ESP32
+│   └── data_collect_left.ino   ← flash to LEFT glove
 └── data_collect_right/
-    └── data_collect_right.ino  ← flash to RIGHT hand ESP32
+    └── data_collect_right.ino  ← flash to RIGHT glove
 ```

 ---

-## What you need
+## What You Need

-- 2x ESP32-C6 with gloves assembled
+- Both gloves assembled with ESP32-C6
 - 2x USB cables
 - Arduino IDE or PlatformIO

-Libraries ;
-- `Adafruit MPU6050`
-- `Adafruit Unified Sensor`
+- Libraries: `Adafruit MPU6050`, `Adafruit Unified Sensor`

 ---

-## Before you start - calibration
+## Before You Start

 Open both `.ino` files and paste in your calibration values from `translation/calibration/`: